 Silver Beach is one of a clutch of three places in a narrow block that runs from the beachfront back to the main Haad Yao road, just to the south of Long Bay, and offers simple clean, bungalow accommodation.
 They have a single row of bungalows, the closer to the beach ones are concrete, the ones further back concrete and wood, running back from the beach and while they have no beach views,...
 Read our full review of Silver Beach Bungalows.

-Not as beautiful as some of Ko Pha Ngan's other beaches, Ao Chaophao is a great spot for those wanting to avoid the hordes while taking advantage of good swimming and snorkelling opportunities.
+Not as beautiful as some of Ko Pha Ngan's other beaches, Ao Chaophao is a great spot for those wanting to avoid the hordes while taking advantage of good swimming.
 It's relaxed atmosphere and mostly inexpensive bungalows give it a laid-back vibe that's worth a look.

 While they'd not qualify as jungle on the National Geographic channel, the lush yet well tended gardens at Jungle Hut go a good way towards delivering a jungly by the beach feel.
 The gardens also deliver a dose of privacy to the cute huts that run down from the roadside reception and restaurant area down to the beach, making this a popular spot for those who like to swing in the hammock –...
 Read our full review of Jungle Hut.

-Seethanu is broken in the middle by the boat anchorage, with the northern stretch of the bay being the more popular area.
+Seethanu is broken in the middle by the boat anchorage, with the northern stretch of the bay being the more popular and developed area.
 The sand is very white and the sunbaking is terrific.
-A coral reef not far from shore provides easily-accessible snorkelling opportunities with some decent corals and tropical fish.
-At the southern end of the bay, the beach isn't so great, but the resorts are perched up on the headland, many with quite good views.
-They vary greatly in price and quality.
+The far northern stretch is one of Ko Pha Ngan's nudist beaches.

 Phangan Cove sits towards the southern end of Sri Thanu, just before the river mouth, and offers a large variety of well-priced and originally-styled rooms to choose from, clustered around a tree-lined pathway weaving through the grounds between the beachfront restaurant and the entrance at the rear.
 Rooms are generally good-sized, with grey wash wall exteriors and well-maintained balconies...
 Read our full review of Phangan Cove Resort .